Find It Locally

 Brighter Futures Microgrant Program

-Act now – applications accepted on a rolling basis starting October 12th.
+Act now – applications bring accepted until November 30th and reviewed on a rolling basis.
 These grants of up to $5,000 will assist farmers in successfully launching, growing and sustaining farms in the face of the COVID-19 pandemic, changing markets, severe weather and climate change and other forces impacting the food and agricultural system.
 Grants can be used for farm equipment, infrastructure, and/or professional services to help participating farmers improve farm viability, access land, improve land security, facilitate farm transfers and/or increase resilience to climate change.
 The grant program be open to all farmers in our region (and other targeted regions nationwide) but will have a special allocation of funds for farmers from underserved and underrepresented communities including beginning, female, Black, persons of color, indigenous, LGBTQIA+, and limited resource farmers.

 Amherst and Regional Small Business COVID Recovery Grant Programs

 The Valley CDC is administering two COVID Recovery Grant Programs – one for Amherst businesses and the other for businesses around the region in Agawam, Easthampton, Granby, Hadley, Hatfield, South Hadley, Southampton, Southwick, and Westhampton.
 The program offers grants of up to $10,000 to businesses that have five or fewer employees (including the owner), that were operating prior to January 1, 2019, that can show records that support a loss of income due to Covid-19, and whose owners have a total combined family income that is at or below 80% of the Area Median Income.
 Grant funds can pay for or reimburse working capital expenses, business advising expenses, and a wide range of costs incurred to adapt to the pandemic.
-The online application portal is expected to launch on or before November 1, 2020.
+The online application portal is opened November 2, apply now!

 COVID-19 Food Security Infrastructure Grant Program